VictoriaMetrics/VictoriaMetrics/docs/guides/guide-vmcluster-multiple-retention-setup.md

 </p>

 **Implementation Details**
-  1. Groups of vminserts A know about only vmstorages A and this is explicitly specified in [storageNode configuration](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#cluster-setup).
+  1. Groups of vminserts A know about only vmstorages A and this is explicitly specified in [-storageNode configuration](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#cluster-setup).
-  2. Groups of vminserts B know about only vmstorages B and this is explicitly specified in storageNode configuration.
+  2. Groups of vminserts B know about only vmstorages B and this is explicitly specified in `-storageNode` configuration.
-  3. Groups of vminserts C know about only vmstorages A and this is explicitly specified in storageNode configuration.
+  3. Groups of vminserts C know about only vmstorages A and this is explicitly specified in `-storageNode` configuration.
   4. Vmselect reads data from all vmstorage nodes.
-  5. Vmagents divides input data by labels or metrics.
-Every source can have label retention=X for this purpose and can be drop on [vminsert level](https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#list-of-command-line-flags-for-vminsert).
+  5. Vmagent routes incoming metrics to the given set of `vminsert` nodes using relabeling rules specified at `-remoteWrite.urlRelabelConfig`.
+See [these docs](https://docs.victoriametrics.com/vmagent.html#relabeling).

 **Multi-Tenant Setup**

 Every group of vmstorages can handle one tenant or multiple one.
 Different groups can have overlapping tenants.
-As vmselects reads from all storages the data is aggregated on its level.
+As vmselect reads from all vmstorage nodes, the data is aggregated on its level.

 **Additional Enhancements**

-You can set up additional vmagent per each vminsert+vmstorage group, this allows to separate configuration of routing by retention period and general relabeling rules.
+You can set up [vmauth](https://docs.victoriametrics.com/vmauth.html) for routing data to the given vminsert group depending on the needed retention.